Close

 But Ellie must do more.
 Her handlers—widowed Jakob, lonely Maya—need her too.
 People can be lost in many ways, and to do the job she was born to do, Ellie needs to find a way to save the people she loves best.

-Buy Ellie’s Story: B&N NookeBooks.com | Google Play | iBooks | Kindle | Kobo
+Buy Ellie’s Story: opens in a new windowB&N Nook opens in a new windoweBooks.com | opens in a new windowGoogle Play | opens in a new windowiBooks | opens in a new windowKindle | opens in a new windowKobo

 opens in a new windowBailey’s Story by W. Bruce Cameron

-Image Place holder of - 27 When Bailey meets eight-year-old Ethan, he quickly figures out his purpose: to play with the boy, to explore the Farm during summers with the boy, and to tidy the boy’s dishes by licking them clean (only when Mom isn’t watching).
+opens in a new windowPlace holder of - 64 When Bailey meets eight-year-old Ethan, he quickly figures out his purpose: to play with the boy, to explore the Farm during summers with the boy, and to tidy the boy’s dishes by licking them clean (only when Mom isn’t watching).
 But Bailey soon learns that life isn’t always so simple–that sometimes bad things happen–and that there can be no greater purpose than to protect the boy he loves.

-Buy Bailey’s Story: B&N NookeBooks.com | Google Play | iBooks | Kindle | Kobo
+Buy Bailey’s Story: opens in a new windowB&N Nook opens in a new windoweBooks.com | opens in a new windowGoogle Play | opens in a new windowiBooks | opens in a new windowKindle | opens in a new windowKobo

 post-featured-image